stefanofa/awesome/README.md

 ## TypeScript

+*   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
+Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
+All without derailing your roadmap.

+*   [liveblocks/frimousse](https://github.com/liveblocks/frimousse) - A lightweight, unstyled, and composable emoji picker for React.

 *   [darkroomengineering/hamo](https://github.com/darkroomengineering/hamo) - Hamo means hook, do the math.

 *   [darkroomengineering/tempus](https://github.com/darkroomengineering/tempus) - Use only one requestAnimationFrame for your whole app